-Do cells spend the same amount of time in each phase?
+Do cells spend the same amount of time in each stage?
 Without observing individual cells going through the entire process and timing each stage, we can figure out the relative time spent in each phase by counting how many cells are in each stage at a given time.

-- 1. Using your own data, see whether cells spend equal amounts of time in each phase of mitosis.
-See the section on $\chi^2$ tests, beginning on page 147.
-Help illustrating any differences can be found in the section on comparing means, beginning on page 137. - 2.
+- 1. Using your own data, see whether cells spend equal amounts of time in each stage of mitosis.
+See the section on χ^2 tests, beginning on page 149.
+Help illustrating any differences can be found in the section on comparing means, beginning on page 136. - 2.
 Using the class data, determine if the values for mitotic index are different between any of the groups.

-Lab 1.3: Image Formation in the Microscope
+Lab 1.3: Image Formation in the Microscope Goal for the module